IHasPeks/peks-announcer/README.md

     "description": "Example Pack Description"
 }
 ```
-you can find an example.json file in the root directory of the repository or by clicking [here](https://github.com/IHasPeks/peks-announcer/blob/master/exampleconfig.json "here")
-the config.json should be placed with the following directories below
+you can find an example.json file in the root directory of the repository or by clicking [here](https://github.com/IHasPeks/peks-announcer/blob/master/exampleconfig.json "here.")
+The config.json should be placed with the following directories below
 and each one should contain at least one audio file.
 You may add as many audio files as you
 want, a random one will be played during that event.